 Students are given extensive individual tuition and support, but they are expected to be proactive in their artistic development.
-Students are expected to work individually and The Lir Bachelor in Acting (Hons) 15 inventively on their areas of both strength and weakness, as it is only through the personal commitment of the individual student that real progress can be achieved.
+Students are expected to work individually and inventively on their areas of both strength and weakness, as it is only through the personal commitment of the individual student that real progress can be achieved.

 Core skills and capacities are developed through small group practical classes, workshops, performance projects and internal presentations, as well as individual and group feedback.
 In the third year, public performances in The Lir's Studios will be directed and produced to a professional standard.
 Intellectual skills are developed additionally through the discussion of key concepts and issues, practice in applying concepts both verbally and physically, practice of analytic and interpretive skills and library induction.